 (South Sudan) Blindness Prevention and Rehabilitation

-Father John Barth, M.M. continues to respond to the need in South Sudan to assist the blind and provide treatment for blindness prevention and rehabilitation.
+Father John Barth, M.M., continues to respond to the need in South Sudan to assist the blind and provide treatment for blindness prevention and rehabilitation.
 Father Barth is expanding his work in the Lui Hospial offering scholarships to medical staff to learn ophthalmic care as cataract surgeons, nurses and ophthalmic clinical officers.